-“Geography explains the past, illuminates the present and prepares us for the future” – Michael Palin
+“Geography explains the past, illuminates the present and prepares us for the future” – Sir Michael Palin

-One of Geography’s strengths is in it positioning as a subject, bridging the Arts and Sciences.
-Consequently, Geographers are not only able to observe and collect data, but are also able to build social, moral and political opinions and arguments that inform how we live in our world.
-As a result of this intrinsic component of Geography, the students at Halliford learn more than just knowledge about the world, they develop the skills needed to navigate through the complexities, interactions and beauty of the planet that we inhabit.
+One of Geography’s strengths is its positioning as a subject, bridging the Arts and Sciences.
+Consequently, Geographers are not only able to observe and collect data but are also able to build social, moral and political opinions and arguments that inform how we live in our world.
+As a result of this intrinsic component of Geography, the students at Halliford learn more than just knowledge about the world.
+They develop the skills needed to navigate through the complexities, interactions and beauty of the planet that we inhabit.

-As a department we aim to ensure that students get to the end of Key Stage 3 having developed foundational Geographical knowledge, processes and skills.
-We embed practical fieldwork experience to all students at various points in Years 7-9 and we are increasingly working towards project-based learning to encourage student inquisitiveness and creativity.
-The department is well resourced with both traditional resources as well as expanding our use of technology to develop digital skills.
-One exciting project that we are currently working on with students is to build an Augmented Reality Sandbox.
-In addition, we are investigating the use of green screen to create video projects to allow students to showcase their research and understanding in a creative way.
-Furthermore we use class laptops and Microsoft 365 tools to help develop independent and collaborative learning skills to engage with contemporary information.
+As a Department, we aim to ensure students reach the end of Key Stage 3, having developed foundational Geographical knowledge, processes and skills.
+We embed practical fieldwork experience to all students at various points in Years 7-9, and we are increasingly working towards project-based learning to encourage student curiosity and creativity.
+The Department is well-resourced with both traditional resources, and we have expanded our use of technology to develop digital skills.
+One exciting project that Our Geography Club has been working on is to design and build an Augmented Reality Sandbox.
+This allows students to use contour modelling first-hand and understand the importance of how landscapes change through time.
+Furthermore, all students have Microsoft Surface Go devices with Microsoft 365 that help develop independent and collaborative learning skills to engage with contemporary information.

-This new GCSE qualification aims to inspire a passion for geography within learners which encourages an interest in the subject beyond academic achievements, for the rest of their life.
-It focuses on encouraging students to:
+This GCSE qualification aims to inspire a passion for geography within learners, which encourages an interest in the subject beyond academic achievements for the rest of their life.

-It achieves this by having engaging content that allows students to study in-depth, contemporary case studies, that are both local and global in nature.
-This includes developing and extending their knowledge of locations, places, environments and processes, and understanding the role of social, political and cultural contexts in shaping these environments.
+It achieves this by having engaging content that allows students to study in-depth, contemporary case studies that are both local and global in nature.
+This includes developing and extending their knowledge of locations, places, environments and processes and understanding the role of social, economic, environmental, political and cultural contexts in shaping these environments.

 In addition, they will develop a deep understanding of the interactions between people and environments.
 They will study the dynamic and diverse geography of the UK as well as explore the complexities of the planet and its interconnections.